 Symbols Are Cognitive Links

 Most people think of symbols as innocent objects.
 But symbols represent words and concepts.
-Words create pictures within the mind, and these pictures connect to memories and fears in the subconscious.
+Words create pictures within the mind, which connect to memories and fears in the subconscious.
 Many famous stories contain the same central themes related to our primal psyche.

-For this reason, you’ll find the same themes in religions and popular stories.
-They often contain the cognitive links that trigger fear or anger.
-Both emotions are powerful motivators.
+You’ll find the same themes in religions and popular stories, and they often contain the same cognitive triggers or links that activate fear or anger.
+Both of these emotions are powerful motivators.

 The Most Powerful Spiritual Symbols Are Links